A community-driven design initiative enhancing tourism in Jamaica Plain through a strategic signage system.

 bringing it all together

-Scannable QR codes on the totems and magnet boards offer app integration with Quest Boston, an ai-driven tourism app designed to give personalized recommendations based on user behavior and preferences.
+Scannable QR codes on the totems and magnet boards offer app integration with Quest Boston, an AI-driven tourism app designed to give personalized recommendations based on user behavior and preferences.
 QR scans also offer free, trackable data to the app by telling them which totems or store magnets are getting the most scans.

 how was ai used?